Norwegian heavy water sabotage: Sinking of the SF Hydro

 Knut Haukelid (the only trained commando in the immediate area) was informed of the German plan to remove the heavy water, and was advised to muster support and destroy the shipment.
 Haukelid recruited two people, and they decided to sabotage a ferry which would be carrying the heavy water across Lake Tinn on the Tinnsjø railway ferry.
 One of his recruits recognized a ferry-crew member and spoke with him, taking an opportunity to slip into the bottom of the ship, plant the bomb and slip away.
 Eight-and-a-half kilograms of plastic explosives (with two alarm-clock fuses) were fixed to the keel of the SF Hydro, which would transport railway cars with drums of the heavy water across Lake Tinn.

 The ferry and its cargo sank in deep water shortly after its departure around midnight on 20 February 1944.
 Witnesses reported seeing steel drums floating after the ferry sank, leading to speculation that they did not really contain heavy water; an examination of records after the war showed that some barrels were only half-full, however, and would have floated.
 A few may have been salvaged and transported to Germany.

 Despite the mission's intention to minimize casualties, 18 people were killed; 29 survived.
 The dead were 14 Norwegian crew and passengers and four German soldiers.

 A 2005 expedition retrieved a barrel, numbered "26", from the bottom of the lake.
 Its heavy-water contents matched the concentration noted in German records, confirming that the shipment was not a decoy.
-The concentration of heavy water in a number of the barrels was too small to be of value to a weapons program, however, which might explain the lack of tight security around the shipment and why the ferry was not searched for bombs.
-In the film The Heroes of Telemark, the locomotive and train is shown covered with German soldiers, according to Ray Mears' BBC Television coverage, the general in command had ordered this disposition of troops.
+The concentration of heavy water in some of the barrels was too small to be of value to a weapons program, however, which might explain the lack of tight security around the shipment and why the ferry was not searched for bombs.